-E3.1 \\\\\
+E3.1 \\\\

-E3.1 in BCA 1990 excluded Class 1 and Class 10 buildings from Part E3.
-As Class 1 and Class 10 buildings are no longer covered in Volume One of the BCA this provision is no longer necessary.
-This is why E3.1 of BCA96 has been left blank.
+In BCA 1990 this clause contained provisions relating to Class 1 and Class 10 buildings.
+Provisions for Class 1 and Class 10 buildings are now covered by Volume Two.
+E3.1 has been left blank rather than renumber subsequent clauses.